m-abdelwahab/build-smarter-chatbots-workshop/README.md

 The app has a single route defined in the `src/app/page.tsx` file.
 This route will be rendered at the index route `/`.
 This is the page that will be displayed when you visit the app in the browser and where you'll see the chatbot UI.

-When you add a special `route.ts` file inside a folder, it will make the full path of the folder a route.
+When you add a special `route.ts` file inside a folder, it will make the full path of the folder an API endpoint.
 For example, in this project you have a `app/api/chat` with a `route.ts` file nested under it.
-This will create a route at `/api/chat` which will be used to handle the chatbot's requests.
+This will create a route at `/api/chat` endpoint which will handle the chatbot's requests.

 You're going to implement the logic to handle the chatbot's requests in this file.

 <details>
   <summary>Frontend code explanation</summary>